-County reports two new COVID-19 deaths, two weeks of 50-case increases - Salisbury Post
+County reports two new COVID-19 deaths, two weeks of 50-case daily increases - Salisbury Post

-County reports two new COVID-19 deaths, two weeks of 50-case increases
+County reports two new COVID-19 deaths, two weeks of 50-case daily increases

 By Natalie Anderson